chaehwanli/chaehwanli.github.io/docs/writeabookwithchatgpt/howtomakeandroidapp1/howtomakeandroidapp1.md

 ---
 layout: default
 title : How to make android app with KB api and naver map api
-parent: Write a book with ChatGPT has_children : true nav_order : 2
+parent: None - Write a book with ChatGPT has_children : true nav_order : 2
 ---